Soak Up the Rain: Rain Gardens

 Information on siting and sizing a rain garden, design, installation and long and short term maintenance.
 Also includes a series of Frequently Asked Questions and a Cost Calculator for estimating the cost to install a residential rain garden.

-The Connecticut Native Tree and Shrub Availability List, Connecticut Department of Environmental Protection (PDF)(12 pp, 256 K, About PDF) Exit
+Connecticut Native Tree and Shrub Availability List, Connecticut Department of Environmental Protection (pdf)

 A (January 2005) native tree and shrub availability list for locating native planting stock.

-Resident's Guide to Rain Gardens, Connecticut Department of Energy and Environmental Protection (PDF) (2 pp, 533 K, about PDF) Exit
+Resident's Guide to Rain Gardens, Connecticut Department of Energy and Environmental Protection (pdf)

 Introduces rain gardens, including information about what they are, the benefits and some common questions.